Diffuse-fi/zktls-risc0/deployment-guide.md

     Once anvil is started, keep it running in the terminal, and switch to a new terminal.

-2. Set your environment variables:
+2. Set your environment variables (remember, you need other key for testnet):
     ```bash
     # Anvil sets up a number of default wallets, and this private key is one of them.
     export ETH_WALLET_PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80